digitalutsc/fullcalendar_solr/README.md

 the `Navigation Links to Day View` option and save.
 1. Click `Add > Page`.
 This will be the new day view.
 1. Select a display style.
 (One that is not `FullCalendar Solr`)
-1. Under `Advanced > Contextual Filter`, add a field containing a string date in YYYY-MM-DD format.
+1. Under `Advanced > Contextual Filter`, add a filter containing a string date in YYYY-MM-DD format.
 This should be the same as the date field used in the year view.
     - If the date field is not available, try adding the field to the Search